jensarps/IDBWrapper/README.md

 In the `onError` property you can pass a custom error handler.
 In case of an error, it will be called and receives the Error object as only argument.

-The `pageSize` property is used for pagination and lets you define the size of a batch of results.
+The `limit` property defaults to `Infinity` and is used to limit the resultset to the provided number.

-The `pageNum` property is used for pagination and lets you specify which page you want fetch (1-based).
+The `offset` property defaults to `0` and is used to skip the provided number of results in the resultset.

 ___